AdaCore/gnatstudio/docs/users_guide/compilation.rst

 In source editors, compiler messages also appear as icons on the side of each line that has a message.
 When the pointer is placed on these icons, a tooltip appears, listing the error messages posted on the corresponding line.
-When GPS can automatical correct the errors, clicking the icon applies the fix.
+When GPS can automatically correct the errors, clicking the icon applies the fix.
 These icons are removed when the corresponding entries are removed from :ref:`The_Locations_View`.